Aelkoulali/Kanap/README.md

 # 🗂️ Kanap 🛋️
-Kanap is an E-commerce web application using Javascript Html and CSS,
+Kanap is an E-commerce web application using Javascript Html and CSS, focus on form validation and cart managment.

 ## 💡 Skills
 - Form validation